 The committee uses the following criteria for evaluating applicants:

-You must have at least nine months of full-time professional experience prior to the start of law school, preferably in public service.
+You must have at least nine months of full-time professional experience in public service prior to the start of law school.
 Internships, co-ops, and similar experiences completed while you were enrolled in a degree program do not qualify.
 Applicants for this scholarship must also submit an additional essay that speaks to their past experiences in public service.
 Furthermore, an additional letter of recommendation specific to this scholarship is required.
 More information regarding these requirements may be found in the application.

 Finalists for the Public Service Scholarships must be available for in-person, video or phone interviews.
 These scholarships are renewable for 2L and 3L years.